enviodev/docs/docs/HyperIndex/overview.md

 :zap: **Multichain**: Index multiple networks with a single deployment.
 Query with a unified API.
 :zap: **Real-time**: Sub-second latency and automatic handling of chain reorganizations.
 :zap: **Wildcard Indexing**: Index events according to event signatures (e.g. all ERC20 transfers on Base).
-:zap: **Dynamic Sources / Factory Contracts**: Dynamically index all children contracts contracts (e.g. new token pairs)
+:zap: **Dynamic Sources / Factory Contracts**: Dynamically index all children contracts (e.g. new token pairs).
 :zap: **Flexible Language Support**: Write JavaScript, TypeScript, or ReScript with automatically generated types.
 :zap: **Hosted Service & Self Hosting**: Develop locally, deploy effortlessly.
 Focus on your app and users, we take care of your infra.
 :zap: **Detailed Logging & Error Messaging**: Simplify troubleshooting with comprehensive insights.